json4s/json4s-ast/README.md

     (`Vector`)
 - Support for `Scala` 2.10.x, `Scala` 2.11.x and `Scala.js` 0.6.x
 - Strictly pure.
-Library has no side effects/throwing errors, and we guarantee that a `JValue` will always contain a valid structure that can be serialized/rendered into [JSON](https://en.wikipedia.org/wiki/JSON)
+Library has no side effects/throwing errors, and we guarantee that a `JValue` will always contain a valid structure that can be serialized/rendered into [JSON](https://en.wikipedia.org/wiki/JSON).
+There is one exception, and that is for `JNumber` in `Scala.js` (see `Scala.js` section for more info)
 - Public methods are `@inline`.
 Due to us being very strict on binary releases, we can afford to `@inline` our various `apply` methods, providing good performance for using `json4s-ast` before the `JVM` warms up